 Lagos, Nigeria – August, 2016

-Guaranty Trust Bank plc has released its audited financial results for the half year ended June 30, 2016 to the Nigerian and London Stock Exchanges.
+Guaranty Trust Bank Plc yesterday reported its audited financial results for the half year (H1) ended June 30, 2016, showing positive growth across performance indicators.

-Commenting on the financial results, Segun Agbaje, the Managing Director/CEO of Guaranty Trust Bank plc, said that “Going into the year, we knew it would be a challenging year and we prepared for it by focusing on effective management of the balance sheet and adapting our business model to changing market variables.
-The quality of our past decisions enabled us navigate the challenges that persisted in the business environment most of the half year period”.
+Commenting on the results, the Managing Director/Chief Executive Officer of GTBank Segun Agbaje, said: “Going into the year, we knew it would be a challenging year and we prepared for it by focusing on effective management of the balance sheet and adapting our business model to changing market variables.
+The quality of our past decisions enabled us navigate the challenges that persisted in the business environment most of the half year period.”